npm/npm-registry-couchapp/README.md

 Create a new release version.

 MUST include all the metadata from package.json along with dist information as the JSON body of the request.
 MUST have `content-type:application/json`

-### PUT /pacakgename/stable
+### PUT /pacakgename/latest

-Link a distribution tag (ie. "stable") to a specific version string.
+Link a distribution tag (ie. "latest") to a specific version string.

 MUST but a JSON string as the body.
 Example: